cul-it/scholars-orcid-connection/doc/Scorconn_TO_DO.md

 ## Remember document

-* REMEMBER: NOT TIED TO VIVO/SCHOLARS!!
-* Architecture
-	* Don’t have identifiers (DOI/ISBN) for each document that we push.
- 		* Can we use Scholars URI as a persistent identifier?
-	* Is the approach of  “delete it all/push from scratch” practical?
- 		* If not, how do we deal with the fact that the Uber-record has changed for a particular document?
 * User experience:
 	* Give the user an empowering clue, like “push to ORCID”?
  		* That be the top-level button.
 Then the subsequent info gives more detail